goatstone/d3-frame/README.md

  - Such as colors or symbol type.
  - Data can be modified in order to demonstrate the variations of the chart.
  - Control self modifies, depending on given settings

+### Strategies
+#### Library usage

+#### Scale: D3
+Convert abstract data into a visual representation.
+An essential and fundamental task for representing data.
+D3s’ scale tool is ideal for this and functions as the core tool for many of the visualization tasks that would be undertaken.

+#### Generation of Axis: D3
+D3 provides tools that make the process of creating visualizations less tedious.
+The Axis tools are such.

+#### Color Generation: D3
+Theme generation, color control

+#### Text Formatting: NumeralJS MomentJS
+Format text to properly display values according to region

+#### Styles
+Currently the strategy for applying styles is to use SCSS.
+There are many ways to apply style.
+SCSS provides a well tested solution that enables a packaging of the style with the component itself.

 ## Links to relevant sites